 If CO2 is not the primary cause of global warming, why should we approve of the world governments, including our federal, provincial, and municipal governments, collectively spending trillions of dollars each year in a futile attempt to control global warming by cutting CO2 to meet their Paris Accord agreements?

 Canada produces about 2% of the world output of anthropogenic CO2, so its 2% contribution to the global cost would be US$5.5 trillion, or US$183 billion per year.
 This works out to CDN$186,480 for each Canadian, or CDN$6,216 per year per person in today’s dollars!
 For a family of four that’s CDN$24,864 a year that could be spent on other, more necessary things.
-Yet this considerable amount of money that will have almost no effect on global temperatures.

 So, I ask those who believe in the theory that man-made CO2 is the primary cause of global warming: